7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 Al-Ameerah Al-Hajjah Maryam Mosque

 Al-Ameerah Al-Hajjah Maryam Mosque employs a green theme all over, with various shades from the ground to its grand dome and minaret.
 Its prayer hall is particularly unique, with a lime green ceiling.
-Al-Ameerah Al-Hajjah Maryam Mosque may be the least “glamorous” of all the mosques in this guide, but still beautiful and unique in its own right.
+Al-Ameerah Al-Hajjah Maryam Mosque may be the least “glamorous” of all the mosques in this guide, but is still beautiful and unique in its own right.

 Al-Ameerah Mosque is in Jerudong, a suburb of BSB.
 It’s 1 kilometer from Jerudong Park and 4 kilometers from the Empire Brunei Hotel.
 Maryam Mosque is easy to visit as a day-trip to Jerudong or as part of a stop on your drive between Bandar Seri Begawan and the charming districts of Tutong and Belait.